As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 The issue that most people have with mobile phones when it comes to EMF radiation, specifically radio frequencies, is that we put them to our heads when we’re talking, meaning those radio waves are passing directly into our brains.
 What does this do for our health?
 It’s fair to say nothing positive.

-Medical research into the effects of EMF radiation aren’t as plentiful as you’d expect, and there are differing opinions on whether it’s harmful to health.
+Medical research into the effects of EMF radiation isn’t as plentiful as you’d expect, and there are differing opinions on whether it’s harmful to health.
 The World Health Organization, for example, found there is a reasonable link between cell phone use and increased cancer risk (source).

 Much the same as how smoking and caffeine use has a bigger impact on young people, EMF exposure works in exactly the same way.